bakhaissakhov/log_analyzer/README.md

 ## 365-Widgets Grading System

-The project reads the data file and grade the devices as per standard.
+The project reads the data file and grades the devices as per standard.

 ## Getting Started

 Copy the script and data file to a folder on your computer.

 ### for command prompt
-* open command promot
+* open command prompt
 * change directory to the folder containing script and data file
-* Run the script by entering the following command python process.py
+* Run the script by entering the following command
+> python log_analyzer.py

 ### for IDE
 * open the program in your IDE such as Visual Studio Code or Thonny